Usage analytics reports

-Depending on your privileges, you can access and modify these reports, adding or removing sections, cards, filters, metrics, and dimensions (see Privileges, Creating Usage Analytics Dashboards, Reviewing and Managing Dashboards, Usage Analytics Dimensions, and Usage Analytics Metrics).
+Members with the required privileges can access and modify these reports by adding or removing sections, cards, filters, metrics, and dimensions (see Add dashboards, Review and manage dashboards, Dimensions, and Metrics).

 The pre-configured usage analytics dashboards are: